TheCaptain989/lidarr-flac2mp3/README.md

 ### Script Execution Differences in Import Mode
 In Import mode, the script behaves similarly to Custom Script mode but with the following differences:
-* *Outdated Lidarr entries will exist.*<br/>A manual Refresh & Scan will replace the outdated entries with the correct file names.
+* *Outdated Lidarr entries will exist.*<br/>A manual Refresh & Scan will replace the outdated entries with the correct filenames.
 The script cannot correct this due to the database update timing.
 * *Original audio files are deleted.*<br/>The Recycle Bin function is not available.

 ## Batch Mode